Edward Victor Appleton: Ionosphere

-The existence of a reflecting atmospheric layer was not in itself a completely new idea.
-Balfour Stewart had suggested the idea in the late 19th century to explain rhythmic changes in the Earth's magnetic field.
-More recently, in 1902, Oliver Heaviside and Arthur E. Kennelly had suggested such an electromagnetic-reflecting stratum, now called the Kennelly–Heaviside layer, may explain the success Marconi had in transmitting his signals across the Atlantic.
-Calculations had shown that natural bending of the radio waves was not sufficient to stop them from simply "shooting off" into empty space before they reached the receiver.
+Appleton had observed that the strength of medium wave radio signals was constant during the day but variable at night.
+He theorised that this was due to a signal bouncing off the upper atmosphere.
+This would result in two signals being received, which would interfere with each other.
+The resulting wave interference pattern would account for the variable strength of the signal.
+The existence of a reflecting atmospheric layer was not in itself a completely new idea; Balfour Stewart had suggested the idea in the late 19th century to explain rhythmic changes in the Earth's magnetic field.
+More recently, in 1902, Oliver Heaviside and Arthur E. Kennelly had suggested such an electromagnetic-reflecting stratum—now called the Kennelly–Heaviside layer—that may explain the success Marconi had in transmitting his signals across the Atlantic.
+Calculations had shown that natural bending of the radio waves was not sufficient to stop them from simply "shooting off" into space before they reached the receiver.